kersorianek/mon-portfolio/_posts/2019-01-22-Introduction-to-Business-Analysis.md

 - **Leadership skills:** directing team members, forecasting budget, helping team members with the problem, etc.
 - **Business process and planning:** Planning the project scope, understanding and implementing requirement of project, identifying resources required for the project and so on
 - **Technical Skill:** If a business analyst is in the IT sector, few technical aspect are expected to know like operating systems, hardware capabilities, database concepts, networking, SDLC methodology, etc.

+Apart from this a business analyst also offers:

 - **Excellent communication skills:** Business analysts must be able to effectively communicate with a variety of stakeholders, including business leaders, technical teams, and customers.
 - **Business and industry knowledge:** Having a good understanding of the industry and business operations in which they are working is important for understanding the context of the project.
 - **Adaptability and flexibility:** Business analysts must be able to adapt to changing requirements and situations, and be open to new ideas and approaches.
 - **Strategic thinking:** Business analysts should be able to think strategically, taking into account the big picture and long-term goals of the organization.

 # How to Become a business analyst: